Mass shooters exploited gun laws, loopholes before carnage - WTMJ

 BOULDER, COLORADO: MARCH 22, 2021.
 10 DEAD.

-Ahmad Al Aliwi Alissa bought a Ruger AR-556 pistol, an assault weapon with a 30-round capacity, on March 16, police said.
+Ahmad Al Aliwi Alissa bought a Ruger AR-556 pistol, a semi-automatic weapon with a capacity of up to 30 rounds, on March 16, police said.
 Days earlier, a judge struck down an ordinance that banned assault rifles and high-capacity magazines in Boulder, citing a state law prohibiting local gun bans.
 A lawsuit challenging Boulder’s ordinances had the backing of the NRA, which said the ruling gave “law-abiding gun owners something to celebrate.”
 Alissa was prone to sudden rage and was convicted of misdemeanor assault and sentenced to probation for attacking a high school classmate, law enforcement officials and former associates said.
-It was not immediately known where Alissa purchased his gun or whether that incident came up on a background check.
+It was not immediately known where Alissa purchased his gun.
+Colorado has a universal background check law covering almost all gun sales, but that misdemeanor would not have prevented him from purchasing a weapon, experts said.
 Had he been convicted of a felony, his purchase would’ve been barred under federal law.
 Alissa is charged with 10 counts of murder.

 ATLANTA: MARCH 16, 2021.
 8 DEAD